Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Introduction

-Although this has been a common practice, previous studies have highlighted that backchannels and fillers can contain rich contextual meaning in dialogue: backchannels such as \emph{`yeah'}, \emph{`okay'}, for example, can serve as feedback towards previous speech \citep[pp.~32]{clark1996using}.
-Fillers, such as \textit{`uh', `um'}, are used as signals of disfluency \citep{rose2015and} and reflect the speaker's cognitive processing when searching for the next word \citep{CLARK200273}, thus indicating the speaker's cognitive load (e.g., see Table~1 of \citealp[]{berthold1999} and \citealp[]{rose2015and}).
-Thus, fillers can be regarded as an important signal to the listener that the speaker needs some time to complete the utterance (and wants to hold the turn; \citealp{ball1975listeners}).
-Further studies using qualitative approaches show that backchannels/fillers, as a source of feedback, play an important role in the incremental updating of dialogue from a semantic perspective, controlling the flow of information during conversation \citep{bergey2024umyeahproducingpredicting} and improving the mutual understanding between the interlocutors in order to reach a joint goal \citep{hough-etal-2015-incremental, HowesEshghi2021}.
+However, previous studies have highlighted that backchannels and fillers can contain rich contextual meaning in dialogue: backchannels such as \emph{yeah} or \emph{okay}, for example, serve as feedback in response to preceding speech \citep[pp.~32]{clark1996using}.
+Fillers, such as \emph{uh} and \emph{um}, are used as signals of disfluency \citep{rose2015and} and reflect the speaker's cognitive processing when searching for the next word \citep{CLARK200273}, thus indicating the speaker's cognitive load (e.g., see Table~1 of \citealp[]{berthold1999} and \citealp[]{rose2015and}).
+Fillers can thus be regarded as an important signal to the listener that the speaker needs some time to complete the utterance (and wants to hold the turn; \citealp{ball1975listeners}).
+Further studies using qualitative approaches show that backchannels, as a source of feedback, play an important role in the incremental updating of dialogue from a semantic perspective, controlling the flow of information during conversation \citep{bergey2024umyeahproducingpredicting} and improving the mutual understanding between the interlocutors in order to reach a joint goal \citep{HowesEshghi2021}.